Timothée Chalamet is set to star in a musical movie prequel to Charlie and the Chocolate Factory.

-A release date for the movie is currently set for March 2023 while further details on casting and creative are to be confirmed.
+A release date for the movie is currently set for March 2023.

 Written by Roald Dahl, Charlie and the Chocolate Factory was first published in 1964.
 A first movie adaptation was released in 1971 starring Gene Wilder as Willy Wonka while a 2005 remake starred Johnny Depp.

 Meanwhile a stage musical adaptation of the book opened in London’s West End in 2013 before transferring to Broadway in 2017, featuring a score by Hairspray’s Marc Shaiman and Scott Wittman.